Wisp

 Behavior

-The client needs to send a CONNECT packet to the server to create a new stream under the same websocket.
+The client must send a CONNECT packet to the server to create a new stream under the same web socket.
 The stream ID chosen by the client at this point will be associated with this stream for all future messages.
 When the server receives this packet, it must validate this information, and if the payload is invalid, a CLOSE packet must be sent.

 Once the payload has been validated, the server must immediately try to establish a TCP/UDP socket to the specified hostname and port.
 If this fails, the server must send a CLOSE packet with the reason.
-To reduce overall delay, the client can begin sending data before the any CONTINUE packet has been received from the server.
+To reduce overall delay, the client can begin sending data before the server receives a CONTINUE packet.

 The stream type field determines whether the connection uses TCP or UDP.
 0x01